NateFix/100-days-of-code/log.md

 **Thoughts:**  Looking forward to doing some form of coding or study daily already.
 Glad I took this opportunity.

 ### Day 5: January 8th, 2017
- +#####
- +
+#####

- +**Today's Progress**:  Another light day.
+**Today's Progress**:  Another light day.
 Completed JavaScript 30 Day 5 - Flex Panel Image Gallery.
 Queued up the first five Frontend Masters lectures on the 'Beginner Developer' curriculum to work thru over the rest of Jan.

- +
- +**Thoughts:**  Really enjoying JS30 tutorials but hugely overwhelmed (and equally inspired) by all the new stuff.
+**Thoughts:**  Really enjoying JS30 tutorials but hugely overwhelmed (and equally inspired) by all the new stuff.
 Staying focussed on the fundamentals.